dPaliura/Control_theory_labs/README.md

 ### Laboratory work 2

-This work is dedicated for modeling of epidemics evolution.
-This work has no interactive program part for difference to first one, and developed software tools are for building and computing the model and also for displaying it (descriptive text and plotting), those tools are divided into two modules.
+This work is dedicated to the modeling of epidemics evolution.
+This work has no interactive program part for the difference to first one, and developed software tools are for building and computing the model and also for displaying it (descriptive text and plotting), those tools are divided into two modules.
-Chosen model has name SIRD and it based on differential equations system with variables describing volumes of different groups of people:
+Chosen model has the name SIRD and is based on a differential equations system with variables describing volumes of different groups of people:

 * S - Susceptible,
 * I - Infected,